manjulgupta/numbernauts/README.md

 The Educational Practice Platform is a web application designed to provide a dynamic and interactive learning experience for students in grades 1-10.
 The platform offers a range of practice problems across various subjects, fostering skill development and reinforcing classroom learning.
 The website encompasses a user-friendly interface with age-appropriate content, engaging quizzes, and a performance dashboard to track students' progress.

 ## Usages
-### While sign up, the data goes for verification, after verification from goolge sheets,it will able to logged in abd able to give test.
+### While sign up, the data goes for verification, after verification from goolge sheets, the student will be able to logged in and he/she will be able to give the quiz.

 #### Running on:
 https://sauravpatel027.github.io/Quizz/